dhconnelly/june-lang/README.md

 -   [My First Language Frontend with LLVM Tutorial](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html)

-Additionally, I've read most of SICP and poked around in the Engineering a Compiler and Modern Compiler Implementation in ML textbook.
+Additionally, I've read most of SICP and poked around in the Engineering a Compiler and Modern Compiler Implementation in ML textbooks.

 I also briefly worked on the GCL team at Google.
 (GCL is a bizarre internal language used to generate protocol buffers in a whole bunch of different